 I had to hire a plumber recently and as I was handing over my life savings, he noticed my torn, tattered and yellowed Bell's Best cookbook laying on the table.
 His eyes lit up as he proclaimed, "my mama was a pioneer - she used to work for BellSouth!"
 Funny that he immediately recognized that old cookbook.
 Somehow we got to talking about schools and apparently he and I both graduated from Biloxi High, but turns out he was born the year before I graduated.
 He looked at me and said, "I really thought you were my age."
 I just wanted to hug his neck, bless his sweet little heart, but considering he'd been digging around in the plumbers regions of my house that I'd rather not think about, I just smiled real big and said "thank you."

 Anyway, back in the 70s, congealed salads were a given on just about any southern holiday table and a gladly welcomed addition.
 Most often found in the form of flavored jello containing mostly fruit, but sometimes vegetables, and usually set in a ring mold, many of us have fond memories of them from our grandmother’s tables, especially on those sacred holiday gatherings.
 It is unfortunate that they don't get much respect these days for their past.
-I'm afraid that most younger folks can’t get past the name congealed, and others seem a bit freaked out just by the jiggle factor alone, much less to be interesting in helping to keep them alive.
+I'm afraid that most younger folks can’t get past the name congealed, and others seem a bit freaked out just by the jiggle factor alone, much less to be interested in helping to keep them alive.
 I don’t exactly get it.

 You can find out a whole lot more than you probably ever really wanted to know about congealed salads right here, but basically congealed just means Jello with stuff in it, so I say let's just go ahead and call it jello salad, if it will encourage folks to give them a try.
 My old cookbook has several so named "jello salads" in it, I suspect for that very reason - the rest of us older folks will always know that it's really just congealed salad.